-|Coldwater or mixed (coldwater and tropical) ornamental fish from outside the EU||Commission Regulation 1251/2008/EC Annex IV Part A as amended.
+|Consignments of coldwater, or mixed (i.e. coldwater and tropical) ornamental species from outside the EU||Import Certificate for Open Ornamental Facilities: Commission Regulation 1251/2008/EC Annex IV Part A as amended.

-|Tropical Ornamental Fish from outside the EU||
+|Consignments of tropical ornamental species from outside the EU||

-1251/2008 Annex IV Part B as amended
+Import Certificate for Closed Ornamental Facilities: 1251/2008 Annex IV Part B as amended.

 Import Certificate for Open Ornamental Facilities: 1251/2008 Annex IV Part A as amended if part of a mixed consignment.

 Note: Tropical species are ornamental aquatic animals which are held in heated aquaria and which are not capable of surviving in the natural aquatic environment in Ireland.

-Veterinary Border Inspection Posts
+Veterinary Border Control Posts

 Border Control Posts (BCPs) are European Union approved entry points for plants, animals, animal products, food etc. which originate from countries outside of the EU ("third countries").